microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/semantic_kernel/README.md

     - This setup is useful for a production application as the SQL Database is unlikely to be able to answer all the questions a user may ask.
 - `./time_comparison_script.py` provides a utility script for performing time based comparisons between the different approaches.

+### ai-search.py

+This util file contains helper functions for interacting with AI Search.

 ## Plugins

 ### prompt_based_sql_plugin.py